DeepTrackAI/particle_dataset/README.md

 ## Description

 The Particle dataset contains 2 movies in avi format.
-Each image is a grayscale picture of a digit, and the associated label is the digit value (from 0 to 9).
+Each frame is an RGB picture of a trapped spherical particle.

 - **Dataset Size**: 2 movies
-- **Frame Number**: frames per movie
+- **Number of Frames**: 100 frames per movie
-- **Frame Size**: 28x28 pixels
+- **Frame Size**: 120x120 pixels
-- **Color**: Grayscale
+- **Color**: RGB

 ## Usage